Pranjalya/llm-agent-pdf-reader/README.md

-# Autonomous Agentic PDF Q/A Tool
+# Customizable Multi-LLM Agentic PDF Q/A Tool

 **A Python-based LLM Agent for Question Answering on PDF Documents**